AssistList Internship

 Final Changes:

-1. Chose v3 that has the simplest design for users to have a clear view of the FAQs
+1. We chose v3 which has the simplest design for users to have a clear view of the FAQs

 2. Implemented a search bar to help users to enter keywords to find their question

-3. Inserted a link to the Contact Us form at the end of the page if the user didn't find their answer
+3. Inserted a link to the Contact Us form at the bottom of the page for users who still need help

 Final Prototype- Contact Us